-How to File an IRS Form 4868 Extension Online
+How to File IRS Form 4868

-You'll need to file IRS Form 4868, which you can do for free or at a low cost.
-The most direct method is to go through the IRS Free File website but you can also file the form through other tax software.
+You can file Form 4868 quickly and easily online.
+The most direct method is to go through IRS Free File, but you can also file the form through most reputable tax software programs.

 What Is Form 4868?